DaveFerBear/chess_ai/README.md

 # chess_ai
-Using neural networks to prune the search tree for a chess engine.
+Using neural networks, fuzzy logic, and various heuristics to prune the search tree for a chess engine.

 ## Notes
 * This project requires python 3.6 (3.7 not yet supported by skfuzzy).